Istanbul Food Guide

 Chef in front of char grill offering plate of kebab with rice, peppers, flat bread on food tour

-Home to the most delightful kebab wraps, one visit may turn you into a repeat customer.
-Like most normal people, if you hate liver, this is the restaurant that’ll change your mind.
-However, if you’ll rather die than try liver, their menu offers a selection of dürüm options like chicken, Adana, Urfa, and lamb kebab.
-If you’re going in a group, you can just order the mixed grill and stuff yourself like a Christmas turkey.
+The kebab wraps here turn first-timers into repeat customers.
+If you hate liver, like most people, this is the restaurant that may change your mind.
+And if you would still rather die than try liver, the menu offers dürüm options like chicken, Adana, Urfa, and lamb kebab.
+Going in a group?
+Order the mixed grill and stuff yourselves like Christmas turkeys.

-Bright red, like a British telephone box, this place may remind you of that Yeşilçam vibe.
-Those whose introduction to Turkish cinema starts and ends with the meme of the villain in the “Karate Girl” taking an hour to die will still find this chic spot to be extraordinarily fashionable.
+Bright red like a British telephone box, the place carries a Yeşilçam-era charm.
+Even if your knowledge of Turkish cinema starts and ends with the meme of the “Karate Girl” villain taking an hour to die, you will find the spot extraordinarily fashionable.

 Address: Hüseyinağa, Kamer Hatun Cd.
 26/A, 34435 Beyoğlu/İstanbul